joergschultzelutter/mpad/docs/INSTALLATION.md

 - By default, MPAD will send out ASCII messages.
 If you prefer to send unicode messages to the user, set the ```mpad_enforce_unicode_messages``` flag to ```True```.
 Note that this flag only applies to outgoing messages; incoming messages in unicode format are always honored.
 - By default, MPAD already supports a couple of OpenStreetMap object categories.
 If you want to add more categories, change the ```osm_supported_keyword_categories``` list.
 Note that you are required to use the OSM native category wording - see comment below.
 - Change the ```mpad_default_user_agent``` of you run your own MPAD instance and/or fork the repo.
+- Configure the SMTP / IMAP settings in you want to enable email positioning support.
+Set server ports to 0 if you want to disable email.
+If ```mpad_imap_mail_retention_max_days``` is NOT set to zero, all sent emails from that account will be permanently deleted (moved to trash) after x days (configurable).
+Use this option with caution and use a separate email.

 Excerpt from ```mpad_config.py```:
 ```python